d'Orsay museum view

 Museums, Travelling tips

-Paris – The 10 Best Art Museums
+Paris – The 10 Most Remarkable Art Museums

 Within the city limits of Paris, there are around 130 museums.
 In order to make your journey “magical,” we have compiled a short list of the best museums devoted to art and culture in the French capital.